0x4447-office/0x4447_webpage_consulting/_posts/2020-03-28-should-i-go-all-in-with-serverless.md

 This article is meant for CEOs, CTOs, and Managers.
 The goal is to give a better understanding of what is the Serverless technology.

-This article also tries to answer a common question our clients ask: *Should I go serverless or still build a project with regualr servers*?
+This article also tries to answer a common question our clients ask: *Should I go serverless or still build a project with regular servers*?

 In the end, If you'd like to chat about this topic, we provide a free one-hour consultation for new clients.